CartoDB/analytics-toolbox-core/clouds/snowflake/modules/doc/quadbin/QUADBIN_POLYFILL.md

 **Description**

-Returns an array of Quadbins that intersect with the given geography at a given level of detail.
+Returns an array of Quadbins that intersect with the given geography at a requested resolution.

 * `geography`: `GEOGRAPHY` geography to extract the Quadbins from.
 * `resolution`: `INT` level of detail or zoom.